indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 ### Story 3.3: Student-College Enrollment Linking

 As an **Agency User**,
-I want **to link students to their enrolled colleges and branches with supporting documentation**, So that **I can track where each student is studying, store official offer letters, and enable payment plan creation**.
+I want **to link students to their enrolled colleges through payment plan creation with supporting documentation**, So that **I can track where each student is studying, store official offer letters, and manage payments for multiple enrollments**.

 **Acceptance Criteria:**

-**Given** I have existing students and colleges in the system **When** I enroll a student at a college branch **Then** the enrollment is recorded with start date and expected end date
+**Given** I have existing students and colleges in the system **When** I create a payment plan
+**Then** I select a student from a dropdown

-**And** I can specify the program/course name
+**And** I select a college/branch from a dropdown **And** I can specify the program/course name
-**And** I can attach the official offer letter (PDF/image) to the enrollment **And** I can view/download/maximize the offer letter from the student profile **And** I can view all enrollments for a student with their attached documents **And** I can view all enrolled students for a college/branch **And** a student can be enrolled in multiple colleges/branches **And** I can mark an enrollment as completed or cancelled **And** incomplete student information (e.g., missing phone number) can be added/updated later manually
+**And** I can attach the official offer letter (PDF/image) to the enrollment **And** the student-college enrollment is automatically created/linked when the payment plan is saved

+**And** I can view all enrollments for a student with their attached documents on the student detail page **And** I can view all enrolled students for a college/branch on the college detail page **And** I can view/download/maximize the offer letter from both student and college detail pages **And** a student can have multiple payment plans for different colleges/branches **And** a student can have multiple payment plans for the same college/branch (e.g., different courses) **And** incomplete student information (e.g., missing phone number) can be added/updated later manually **And** I can mark an enrollment as completed or cancelled from the student or college detail page

 **Prerequisites:** Story 3.2

 **Technical Notes:**
-- Create enrollments table: id, agency_id, student_id, branch_id, program_name, start_date, expected_end_date, offer_letter_url (nullable), offer_letter_filename (nullable), status ENUM ('active', 'completed', 'cancelled'), created_at, updated_at
+- Create enrollments table: id, agency_id, student_id, branch_id, program_name, offer_letter_url (nullable), offer_letter_filename (nullable), status ENUM ('active', 'completed', 'cancelled'), created_at, updated_at
+- Enrollment creation is triggered automatically when a payment plan is created (via payment plan creation flow)
+- Add foreign key from payment_plans table to enrollments table
-- Implement file upload for offer letters (Supabase Storage with RLS)
+- Implement file upload for offer letters (Supabase Storage with RLS) during payment plan creation
-- Implement API routes: POST /api/enrollments (with file upload), PATCH /api/enrollments/[id], GET /api/students/[id]/enrollments, GET /api/branches/[id]/enrollments
+- Implement API routes: POST /api/enrollments (called internally by payment plan creation), PATCH /api/enrollments/[id], GET /api/students/[id]/enrollments, GET /api/branches/[id]/enrollments
 - Add enrollment section to student detail page with document viewer/maximizer
 - Add enrolled students list to college/branch detail page
 - RLS policy using agency_id for both database and storage buckets
 - Validate: student and branch must exist and belong to same agency
 - Support modal/fullscreen view for offer letter documents
 - Allow students to be created with partial information (mark required vs optional fields)
+- Handle duplicate enrollments: if student-branch-program combo exists, reuse enrollment; otherwise create new

 ---